coolafabbe/Fretboard/README.md

 "# Fretboard"

-License: ok for Aaron to do what ever he wants with this code.
+License: ok for Aaron and John to do what ever he wants with this code.